 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where naumannite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where naumannite typically forms.
 If you start seeing acanthite, aguilarite, calcite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rare tabular crystals habit, so train your eye for that shape before scanning the outcrop.